FlightControl-Master/MOOSE/docs/Usage_Guide.md

 ## 1.1) MOOSE framework at GitHub

 You can find the source of [MOOSE framework on GITHUB](https://github.com/FlightControl-Master/MOOSE/).
-It is free for download and usage, but it is under license of the GNU 3.0 open source license policy.
+It is free for download and usage, since it is released under the GNU 3.0 open source license policy.
-The MOOSE development uses the GITHUB service to enforce and control a structured development within a growing community.
-GITHUB enforces a structured approval process, release and change management, and a communicative distribution and deployment.
+Although the MOOSE contributors and tester are using the GitHub service to enforces a structured approval process, release and change management, and a communicative distribution and deployment, you, as a mission designer, don't need to mess with it.
+Still, if you are interrested intesting the latest features of MOOSE of in adding your own, you can read the [relevant](http://flightcontrol-master.github.io/MOOSE/Beta_Test_Guide.html) [guides](http://flightcontrol-master.github.io/MOOSE/Contribution_Guide.html) and/or contact FlightControl
-The MOOSE framework development is considered an open source project, where contributors are welcome to contribute on the development.
-Some key users have already started with this process.
-Contact me if you're interested to contribute.
+The MOOSE framework development is an open source project, and as such, contributors are welcome and encouraged to contribute on the development.Some key users have already started with this process.

 ## 1.2) Eclipse LDT